thoughtbot/ruby-science/release/ruby-science.md

 def summaries_using(summarizer)
 ```

-Then, we'll update the only reference to the old method:
+Then we'll update the only reference to the old method:

 ```ruby
 # app/controllers/summaries_controller.rb